TheRenegadeCoder/sample-programs-website/docs/projects/remove-all-whitespace/algol68/index.md

 # Remove all whitespace and display result #
 s := remove all whitespace(s);
 printf(($gl$, s))

 ```

 {% endraw %}

-[Remove All Whitespace](https://sampleprograms.io/projects/remove-all-whitespace) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Remove All Whitespace in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 31 2023 22:23:00.
-The solution was first committed on Jan 24 2023 20:53:00.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution